Managing the supply chain for a retail brand can be challenging.

 You also need to be sure that your products are free of ethical, security, or regulatory concerns.

-Audits allow importers to assess their supply chain.
+Factory audits allow importers to assess their supply chain.
 They help determine whether manufacturers are meeting, or will be able to meet, the needs of their organization.

 They can be used as a tool to help you decide on new suppliers or get a better look at exactly what is going on at your current partners’ facilities.